NgZiXin/CVWO-Frontend/README.md

 # CVWO Assignment Frontend

 Frontend submission by Ng Zi Xin.
-It is not completed, there is still a lot of code clean up I need to make, but the features by and large are there and functioning.
-Do let me know of any improvements I can make, thank you.

-Please ensure that you have set-up and are able to run the [backend](https://github.com/NgZiXin/CVWO-Backend) first.
+If you are connecting to backend development server, please ensure that you have set-up and are able to run the [backend](https://github.com/NgZiXin/CVWO-Backend) first.

 ## Getting Started